 A. Careful consideration must be given to how much space an exercise requires for correct performance.
 Most exercises should receive at least 10 feet for the execution of the exercise unless otherwise noted in the chart below.
 Some stations require much more than others.
 For instance, the Halt station takes up very little space compared to the Halt, 1-2-3.
-The following chart is provided to offer suggestions for shows the approximate ring space needed for some of the exercises.
-These are not hard and fast numbers.
+The following chart shows the approximate ring space needed for some of the exercises.
 The amount of space it takes for a sign depends a lot on the exhibitor, the use of mobility aids if necessary, and the size of the dog.
 It is up to the Judge to set a course that ensures there is enough space to perform the selected exercises.

-Sign Name Approximate Space Required Halt, 1-2-3 At least 15 feet Call Dog Front, 1-2-3 Backwards At least 15 feet Serpentine exercises without distractions 22-28 26-32 feet long; 8-10 feet wide Serpentine exercises with distractions 28-34 32-38 feet long; 8-10 feet wide Offset Serpentines 8-12 18 feet long, 5 12-15 feet wide Spiral Right; Spiral Left 19-23 feet long; 8-10 feet wide Spiral exercises with a Distraction 19-23 feet long; 8-10 feet wide Off Set Figure 8 12-14 feet Off Set Figure 8 with Distractions 12-14 feet long, 10-12 feet wide Cloverleaf; Cloverleaf with Distraction 43 14-15 feet long x 16-18 feet wide Any station that requires the handler to walk away from their dog 3 steps 7-10 At least 15 feet Standard Bar Jump or High Jump At least 22 feet Broad Jump At least 25 feet Offset Jump, from Halt, Leave Dog sign to #415 or #416 At least 24 feet Moving Stand or Down, Walk 3 Steps, Call to Heel At least 15 feet Back 3 Steps At least 12 feet Right Turn, Back 3 Steps; Left Turn, Back 3 Steps At least 15 feet
+Sign Name Approximate Space Required Halt, 1-2-3 At least 15 feet Call Dog Front, 1-2-3 Backwards At least 15 feet Serpentine exercises without distractions 26-32 feet long; 8-10 feet wide Serpentine exercises with distractions 32-38 feet long; 8-10 feet wide Offset Serpentines 18 feet long, 12-15 feet wide Spiral Right; Spiral Left 19-23 feet long; 8-10 feet wide Spiral exercises with a Distraction 19-23 feet long; 8-10 feet wide Off Set Figure 8 12-14 feet Off Set Figure 8 with Distractions 12-14 feet long, 10-12 feet wide Cloverleaf; Cloverleaf with Distraction 14-15 feet long x 16-18 feet wide Any station that requires the handler to walk away from their dog 3 steps At least 15 feet Standard Bar Jump or High Jump At least 22 feet Broad Jump At least 25 feet Offset Jump, from Halt, Leave Dog sign to #415 or #416 At least 24 feet Moving Stand or Down, Walk 3 Steps, Call to Heel At least 15 feet Back 3 Steps At least 12 feet Right Turn, Back 3 Steps; Left Turn, Back 3 Steps At least 15 feet mobility aid will need to be used by a handler.
+Some mobility aids can be as wide as 30 inches.
+As an example, a 4-foot-wide section for a handler path that has the ring gates on one side of it and Rally signs to the handler's right should be sufficient in most cases.

 B. Spacing not only involves the distance needed for performing exercises, but how much width is required for exercises.
 Consideration must be given to ensure paths are suitable for dogs of all sizes and mobility aids.
-One never knows when a Chihuahua and Great Dane will enter the same trial or when a wheelchair, walker, or other mobility aid will need to be used by a handler.
-Some mobility aids can be as wide as 30 inches.
-As an example, a 4-foot-wide section for a handler path that has the ring gates on one side of it and Rally signs to the handler's right should be sufficient in most cases.
+One never knows when a Chihuahua and Great Dane will enter the same trial or when a wheelchair, walker, or other